 When emotions are running high, when people need to resolve such difficult issues but want to avoid a dispute at all costs, mediation is a fantastic way to build dialogue, to restore trust, and to provide the conditions for people to make some of the most difficult decisions they may ever need to make.

-I’ll be hosting a webinar on the subject of medical and health mediation, on Friday 15th December, at 12pm UK time.
-The webinar will last about 45 minutes, and will include a Q&A session, following my presentation.
-Register for your free place.
+We are hosting a webinar on the subject of medical and health mediation, on Friday 7th June.
+Register your free place here.

 * Listening and Learning: The Ombudsman’s review of complaint handling by the NHS in England 2011-12.
 Pub: The Parliamentary and Health Service’s Ombudsman, 2012.